JanDeDobbeleer/oh-my-posh/docs/docs/segment_nightscout.md

 - url: `string` - Your Nightscout URL, inclding the full path to entries.json AND count=1 AND token.
 Example above.
 You'll know this works if you can curl it yourself and get a single value. - defaults to ``
-- http_timeout: `number` - How long do you want to wait before you want to see your prompt more than your sugar?
+- http_timeout: `int` - How long do you want to wait before you want to see your prompt more than your sugar?
 I figure a half second is a good default - defaults to 500ms
 - template: `string` - a go [text/template][go-text-template] template extended